-Trial highlights: Trump grievances and the word ‘fight’
+Trial highlights: Trump grievances, angry outbursts and more

 Some giggled, others gasped.
 Some raised their hands or shrugged.

 Minnesota Sen. Amy Klobuchar rolled her eyes.
 Elizabeth Warren of Massachusetts fidgeted with a pen during a lengthy section devoted to her.
-But Sen. Bernie Sanders, a Vermont independent who caucuses with Democrats, was visibly annoyed.
+But Sanders, of Vermont, was visibly annoyed.

 It “feels like they are erecting straw men to then take them down rather deal with the fact the events (on Jan.
 6) happened,” said Sen. Michael Bennet, D-Colo.